 When you must not use Zumenon

-aged 65-79 years taking conjugated oestrogens and MPA.
-There are no comparable data currently available for other doses of
+comparable data currently available for other doses of conjugated estrogens and MPA

-conjugated oestrogens and MPA or other combinations of oestrogens and progestogens.
-Therefore, you should assume the risks
+or other combinations of estrogens and progestogens.
+Therefore, you should assume

-will be similar for other medicines containing oestrogen and progestogen combinations.
+the risks will be similar for other medicines containing estrogen and progestogen

 Talk regularly with your doctor about whether you still need treatment with Zumenon.